Sodium–sulfur battery: Japan

-The other three were improved lead–acid, redox flow (vanadium type), and zinc-bromide batteries.
+The other three were improved lead–acid, redox flow (vanadium type), and zinc–bromine batteries.

-A consortium formed by TEPCO (Tokyo Electric Power Co.) and NGK (NGK Insulators Ltd.) declared their interest in researching the NaS battery in 1983, and became the primary drivers behind the development of this type ever since.
-TEPCO chose the NaS battery because all its component elements (sodium, sulfur and ceramics) are abundant in Japan.
+A consortium formed by TEPCO (Tokyo Electric Power Co.) and NGK Insulators Ltd. declared their interest in researching the NaS battery in 1983, and became the primary drivers behind the development of this type ever since.
+TEPCO chose the NaS battery because all its component elements (sodium, sulfur, and alumina) are abundant in Japan.
 The first large-scale field testing took place at TEPCO's Tsunashima substation between 1993 and 1996, using 3 x 2 MW, 6.6 kV battery banks.
 Based on the findings from this trial, improved battery modules were developed and were made commercially available in 2000.
 The commercial NaS battery bank offers: